 - Fourth of July: Traditionally fueled by beer and barbecues, there is thankfully no shortage of delicious barbecue options for vegans.

-When it comes to holidays, the main need vegans confront is finding an appropriate set of meals for Thanksgiving, Christmas, and Hanukkah.
-There are some terrific books exclusively for that purpose:
+When it comes to holidays, the main challenge a vegan confronts is finding appropriate recipes for Thanksgiving, Christmas, and Hanukkah.
+Here are some terrific vegan cookbooks covering this niche:

 - Vegan Holiday Kitchen, by Nava Atlas